laurakond/artly-api/README.md

 The primary target audience for the website is:

 - persons of any gender aged 16+ who enjoy art,
-- artists who wishes to share their work,
+- artists who wish to share their work,
 - art connoiseurs and artists who are looking for alternative ways in buying or selling artwork.

-No background, geographical location or income has been specified for the target audience as this website aims to provide access to art for everyone regardless of their financial background.
+No background, geographical location or income has been specified for the target audience as this website aims to provide access to art for everyone regardless of their background.

 ### User Stories

-Artly-api part of the project the user stories focuses on the developer's point of view mainly assessing project development stages.
-However, they have been carried out with the MVP in mind, first focusing on the essential CRUD functionality to enable the website to work properly.
+Artly-api project's user stories focus on the developer's point of view; mainly assessing project development stages.
+They have been carried out with the MVP in mind, first focusing on the essential CRUD functionality to enable the website to work properly.

 Front-end user stories are covered in the front-end part of this project development, [Artly](https://github.com/laurakond/artly?tab=readme-ov-file#user-stories) repository.